Conceptual Foundations of Principal–Agent Theory

 Delegation dynamics of this kind are also visible in cases such as Hungary’s democratic backsliding, where formal authority was concentrated while oversight mechanisms were weakened, reshaping accountability relationships within the political system.

-How This Lens Connects to the Method
+How This Lens Connects to the Analytical Method

 Before You Use This Lens